dougdyson/form-wizard/docs/notes.md

 # Welcome to FormWizard!
 This project demonstrates basic form handling in React, including a styled UI and field validation.

-The current focus of this project is frontend and so will stub out backend services for a later time.
+The current focus of this project is frontend and so will stub out backend services.

 ## Scope
 - create account